How long can hold out?

 Dirk Dieterich said:

-Quite often I have been able to get oil company's to place interests in pay status when there are issues like this by drafting an Affidavit of Heirship, having it signed by a disinterested person familiar with the facts, and recording it and sending it to the company.
+Quite often I have been able to get oil companies to place interests in pay status when there are issues like this by drafting an Affidavit of Heirship, having it signed by a disinterested person familiar with the facts, and recording it and sending it to the company.

-I does not perfect title, but can often get your interest in pay status.
+It does not perfect title, but can often get your interest in pay status.

 Call them and see if it is acceptable.